Source guide

 Older multifamily buildings, restaurant corridors, alleys, commercial trash collection, and high resident reporting can all increase 311 pest counts.
 Dense areas often generate more records because there are more people, more buildings, and more reasons to call 311.

 That does not mean every building in a dense neighborhood has a pest problem.
-A recent complaint that geocodes to the searched property is a stronger signal than a wider nearby cluster.
+A recent request within ~150 ft of the search pin is a stronger proximity signal than a request farther away, but neither establishes a problem at the searched building.

 The same density that supports restaurants, transit, and grocery access can also create maintenance pressure.
 Renters should treat the record as a question to ask management, not as proof about a unit they have not inspected.